cieko/ai-saas/README.md

+> # the openai api has been expired because my three month is over, so there won't be any generation.

 # ALl the database logics has been written in PLANETSCALE, be sure to wake it up, if there is server side error

 > # This is a learning based project, the template has been taken from youtube.